 - Corkscrew Swamp Sanctuary (Naples)

-1) Download a copy of the guides or order one from the Wildlife Foundation of Florida's gift store (Panhandle 2011, East 2012 edition, or all 4 on a flash drive).
+1) Download a copy of the guides as PDFs or order guides in various formats from the Wildlife Foundation of Florida's gift store [Panhandle 2011 (hard copy), East 2012 (CD) or all 4 guides as PDFs on a flash drive).]

-2) Request a free copy to be mailed to you (West, South, East 2002 edition).
+2) Request a free paper copy to be mailed to you (West, South, East 2002 edition).

-3) Pick one up at any number of nature centers throughout the state, or visit one of the gateway sites (see below, under Gateways).
+4) Pick up free hard copies at any number of nature centers throughout the state, or visit one of the gateway sites (see below, under Gateways).